Streamerbot/docs/streamerbot/3.api/3.csharp/_methods/core/users/UserInGroup.md

 ---
-description: Check if a user, by username, is a member of a group
+description: Check if a user, by username (login name), is a member of a group
 version: 0.2.3
 parameters:
   - import: UserName